ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>If the interviewer asks you the question in the title, what’s your answer?</blockquote>

 <h3>4.
-Designing Promises in JavaScript: A Deep Dive - <a href="https://medium.com/@sushilm2011/designing-promises-in-javascript-a-deep-dive-d7b1e82d8d47" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Your Own DNS Server with Node.js - <a href="https://medium.com/@yashaswisingh0413/building-your-own-dns-server-with-node-js-cca799c7bb61" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sushil Maurya`**
+✍️ **posted by `Yashaswi`**

-<blockquote>Promises in JavaScript are a powerful tool for handling asynchronous operations.
-Understanding how they work internally can provide…</blockquote>
+<blockquote>Hey there! 🌟 Have you ever wondered how the internet knows exactly where to find your favorite websites, like youtube.com or google.com…</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>